rushsteve1/trash-d/README.md

 A near drop-in replacement for `rm` that uses the [FreeDesktop trash bin](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).
-Written in the [D programming language](https://dlang.org/) using only D's Phobos standard library.
+Written in the [D programming language](https://dlang.org/) using only D's Phobos standard library, and can be compiled with any recent D compiler.
+This includes GCC, so `trash-d` should run on any *NIX platform that GCC supports.

 **ONLY LINUX AND BSD ARE CURRENTLY SUPPORTED!**

 Windows won't work at all, and MacOS probably won't either.
 Any POSIX and FreeDesktop compliant system should work fine.
+For rarer *NIXs like Solaris or AIX, you're on your own though.
 PRs for expanding support are very welcome!

-You can install a pre-built version (`x86_64-linux-gnu`) from the [GitHub releases page](https://github.com/rushsteve1/trash-d/releases)
+You can install a pre-built statically-linked version (`x86_64-linux`) from the [GitHub releases page](https://github.com/rushsteve1/trash-d/releases)

 I gave a brief informal talk about this project and D at